bdoolaeghe/cassandra-course/TPs/TP2/TP2.md

 Implement simple Repository
 ---------------------------
-*The goal of this training is to use the DataStax driver to write the [TemperatureRepository](src/main/java/fr/soat/cassandra/course1/repository/TemperatureRepository.java) 3 methods, demonstrating the different way we can execute cassandra queries:*
+*The goal of this part is to use the DataStax driver to write the [TemperatureRepository](src/main/java/fr/soat/cassandra/course1/repository/TemperatureRepository.java) 5 methods, demonstrating the different way we can execute cassandra queries:*
 ```
     public List<Temperature> getAll() {
         throw new RuntimeException("implement me !");